juvenius/ez_lights/README.md

 # EZ Lights
 ![Intro](/img/intro.gif)

 ## Description
-EZ Light is a quick scrip to control light colors and intensity.
+EZ Lights by Juvenius is a LUA SCRIP that helps controls color and intensity of your lights.
+You just need a programing board and a screen.
 Up to 9 lights can be controled at the same time.
+Where to get it? https://github.com/juvenius/ez_lights

 ## Installation:
 - place prog board